samiam2013/foggle/README.md

 I have a 20ah lithum phosphate battery that just sits doing nothing and has for a year or longer.
 I also have a raspberry pi that I use to play with sensors (atmospheric data, movment sensor, etc.) I also have a relay and a USB power brick and so I thought, why not just use the pi to monitor the power and when it comes back on, turn on the server?

 ### Hardware setup
 The pin reading a signal is GPIO27, used for 3.3v digital read it's connected through the relay to ground on one of the ground pins.
-It's on the "normally closed" pin and the relay is triggered by power being available, so when the power is available it's sends a "high" signal.
+It's on the "normally closed" pin and the relay is triggered by power being available, so when the power is available it's sends a "low" signal.
 The relay is only in place because I did not want to squeeze a volage divider onto an already overcrowded breadboard.

 ### Software setup
 When power is restored, the code runs through a series of checks and actions.